How Lucky Do You Feel?

-As families often did in ranching areas, when I was seventeen, I’d gone to help with the fall roundup at a large ranch southwest of Medicine Hat in Southern Alberta.
+As families often did in ranching areas, when I was seventeen, I helped with the fall roundup on a large ranch southwest of Medicine Hat in Southern Alberta.
 My dad and I wandered down to the corrals where I was given a powerful quarter horse mare to ride.

 When I noticed my dad saddle her for me, I began to get suspicious.
 This was something we did for ourselves — always.
-She was really jumpy and my self-preservation instinct moved into the red.
-He waved my unease aside and said she’d be fine.
+She was really jumpy, and my self-preservation instinct moved into the red.
+Dad waved my unease aside and said she’d be fine.

-I’m not suggesting that my father giving me a challenging horse was out of the ordinary.
-As a Master Equestrian, people brought dangerous horses to him all the time and, as his offspring, we were involved with gentling and correcting all kinds of horses.
+I’m not suggesting that my father giving me a challenging horse to ride was out of the ordinary.
+As a Master Equestrian, people brought dangerous horses to him all the time, and as his offspring, we were involved with gentling and correcting all kinds of horses.
 There weren’t many we couldn’t and didn’t ride.
 In spite of the fact that I was still shy of a hundred pounds, I was usually able to hold my own.
 But I liked to have the facts.

 On this particular day, he held the mare for me to mount — something he only did if the horse had never been ridden.
 But this was an older mare . . .

 My instinct jumped to high alert.
 There had to be something seriously wrong with this horse!
 As I mounted, I cast him a quick sidelong glance as I watched my horse’s ears for a clue as to what she planned to do.
 Buck?
 Run?
 Rollover?
 Rear over backwards?
 She danced in place and pawed at the ground.